luaj/luaj/README.md

 You can try `ant all` or `ant jar-jme`, but there is no guarantee that it will even compile (though that may be fixed in a future version).
+The `TODO` file can contain information about some known issues.

 This fork aims to fix some issues met with luaj 3.0.2, still present in [luaj/luaj](https://github.com/luaj/luaj) at